Happyr/php-api-client/README.md

 Configuration
 -------------

 There is a few mandatory configuration parameters.
-They are 'username' and 'token'.
+They are 'identifier' and 'secret'.
 You will get them both from the [HappyR-API website][1].
 You may add those in the Configuration.php or set them in runtime.

 You find a the full configuration reference [here][3].